 There sits what could quite possibly be the softest, cutest, and most lovable stuffed animal ever to exist.
-You insert a couple of shinny quarters and those 20 seconds start counting down.
+You insert a couple of shiny quarters and the exciting 20-seconds countdown begins.
 The claw begins to move at your command.
-You look from the front, then from each side.
+You check your angle on the prize from the front, then from each side.
 You meticulously adjust the claw so it lines up perfectly.
-Satisfied, you push the red button and the claw drops.
-The grabber lands directly on the plush animal and the claw closes.
+Satisfied, you push the shiny red button and the claw begins to drop.
+Time seems to slow down as the claw inches closer to your prize.
+As the grabber lands directly on the adorable plush animal, your heart quickens.
+The claw closes its grasp.
+Could this be the time you go home with your prize?
 Then, as if it had the grip strength of a dead fish, the animal slips right through the claw’s grasp.
 But you dare not stop there.
 You almost had it!
 Two more quarters go in.
 Same result.
-Fifty cents more and it pulls the animal up slightly then slips out.
-After 3 dollars have been placed into fate of the metal claws, you walk away empty handed and frustrated.
-Does this sound familiar?
+Fifty cents more and it pulls the animal up slightly then slips out once more.
+After some 4-5 dollars have been placed into the fate of the metal claws, you finally decide to walk away.
+Empty-handed.
+Broken-hearted.
+Frustrated.

 Many of us have put more money into these machines than we would like to admit.
 However, there is good news and bad news.
 The good news is, the animal you were trying to get is probably still in the machine.
 The bad news is, these machines are rigged.

 Perhaps this isn’t too shocking, but at least now we have confirmation.
-Vox recently took a look at how these machines work.
-Basically, the owner of the machine can program the grip strength of the claw and even to make the claw drop the animal just before it reaches the prize chute.
-The owner will determine how much the game costs (50 cents), how much each animal costs (about $5), and how much profit they want to make (lets say 50%).
-This means the claw will grip super light about 15-20 times before it will finally gives enough strength to get a prize, but only if the person did a good enough job lining it up.
-So, the reason we can’t ever seem to win the prize isn’t our fault, it’s the machine’s (Vox).
+A few years ago, Vox took a look at how these machines work.
+To summarize, the owner of the machine can program the grip strength of the claw and even make the claw drop the animal just before it reaches the prize chute.
+The owner will determine how much the game costs (e.g. 50 cents), how much each animal costs (about $5), and how much profit they want to make (let’s say 50%).
+This means the claw will grip super light about 15-20 times before it finally gives enough strength to get a prize.
+Of course, this will only land a price if the person did a good enough job lining it up.
+So, the reason we can’t ever seem to win the prize isn’t our fault.
+It’s because the game is rigged (Vox).

 There is nothing worth risking eternity for (Mark 8:36-37).
-Let’s stop playing the claw machine game of this world.
-True meaning and value isn’t found on this earth, even if we get a little prize from time to time.
+Let’s stop playing the claw machine game of sin.
+True meaning and value aren’t found on this earth, even if we get a little prize from time to time.
 Let’s look for treasure in heaven (Matthew 6:19-21).
 If we do this, we will win every single time!